-In addition to their responsibility to comply with the Academy's Code of Ethics, nutrition and dietetic students are also required to comply with the policies and practices of the University (including, but not limited to, the University's Guiding Principles of Conduct which may be found in the Pace University Student Handbook at https://www.pace.edu/student-handbook/university-policies-disciplinary-and-grievance-procedures), the College of Health Professions, and each clinical site to which a student is assigned.
+In addition to their responsibility to comply with the Academy's Code of Ethics, nutrition and dietetic students are also required to comply with the policies and practices of the University (including, but not limited to, the University's Guiding Principles of Conduct which may be found in the Pace University Student Handbook), the College of Health Professions, and each clinical site to which a student is assigned.
 The compliance procedure applicable to the Standards of Professional Conduct is set forth in the Nutrition and Dietetics Professional Conduct Compliance Policy below.